 Friedrich Wilhelm Nietzsche said, “The advantage of a bad memory is that one enjoys several times the same good things for the first time.”
 If you don’t want to prove his point, read on for ways to boost your memory!

-We used our 2003 Old Farmer’s Almanac to compile some interesting tidbits and tips about your brain and memory.
+We referenced The 2003 Old Farmer’s Almanac to compile some interesting tidbits and tips about your brain and memory.
 Look inside this year’s Old Farmer’s Almanac here!

 Memory Myths and Reality: Don’t Be Fooled